Click or tab on image to enlarge

 More Photos from Georgij Birger

-Georgi Birger’s mother
+Georgi Birger’s parents

 Georgi Birger’s father